 Identity, Equality and Empowerment in Childhood

-By focusing on issues of personal agency and identity, the unit helps the student to establish their own critical positioning as a practitioner/professional in a childhood/youth setting.
-It enables students to identify and articulate effective methods of investigating the experiences of different individuals to inform the critical development of structures and practices that support children.
-The unit will reflect on a range of philosophies, disciplines and ideas that can inform ways of enhancing equality, empowering individuals and communities.
-This unit complements the studies carried out in the unit ‘International comparisons of childhoods’ but can also be taken as an option unit by other programme award students.
+In this unit, you'll focus on issues of personal agency and identity.
+We'll help you to establish your own critical positioning as a professional in a childhood and youth setting.
+We'll enable you to identify and articulate effective methods of investigating experiences that inform the critical development of structures and practices that support children.
+You'll reflect on a range of philosophies, disciplines and ideas that can inform ways of enhancing equality, empowering individuals and communities.
+This unit complements your studies carried out in the unit ‘International comparisons of childhoods’ but can also be taken as an option unit by other full-time education award students.

-The unit will draw on critical philosophical accounts of identity and inequality to consider how these accounts can inform research and practice.
-The unit will explore studies of personal learning and professional relationships to consider how individual agency can be nurtured and how tensions between individuals can be reduced.
-Students will be encouraged to consider the relevance of engaging in research to support their own areas of interest.
+You'll draw on critical philosophical accounts of identity and inequality.
+This enables you to consider how these accounts can inform research and practice.
+In the unit, you'll explore studies of personal learning and professional relationships to consider how individual agency can be nurtured and how tensions between individuals can be reduced.
+We'll encourage to consider the relevance of engaging in research to support your own areas of interest.

 Transformative and Ethical Leadership in Educational Settings

-This unit focuses on the developing understandings of transformative and ethical leadership in educational contexts.
-It will explore the contribution of educational leadership in delivering social change and equality.
-Additionally democratic leadership approaches will be analysed in educational organisations.
-Educational values in an age of performativity will be critically analysed and the notion of educational leadership as an ethical endeavour will be explored.
+In this unit, you'll focus on developing your understanding of transformative and ethical leadership in educational contexts.
+You'll explore the contribution of educational leadership in delivering social change and equality.
+You'll also analyse democratic leadership approaches in educational organisations and educational values in an age of performativity.
+You'll explore the notion of educational leadership as an ethical endeavour.

 Globalisation, Social Justice and Social Change

-This unit will explore the relationship between education, social justice and the state within a global context.
-It will provide theoretical frameworks to enable students to develop critical understanding of educational inequalities in national, international and global contexts.
-The unit will also consider strategies adopted to address these inequalities.
+In this unit, you'll explore the relationship between education, social justice and the state within a global context.
+We'll provide theoretical frameworks to enable you to develop a critical understanding of educational inequalities in national, international and global contexts.
+You'll also consider strategies adopted to address these inequalities.

-Students will be introduced to the key concepts of social justice, globalization and identity.
-Students will be engaged in critical thought and discussion about the social, political, and economic mechanisms that perpetuate educational inequalities globally.
-Students will apply appropriate theoretical perspectives to case studies or their own professional contexts to explore implications for the development of more equitable practice and global citizens.
+We'll introduce you to the key concepts of social justice, globalization and identity.
+You'll engage in critical thought and discussion about the social, political, and economic mechanisms that perpetuate educational inequalities globally.
+You'll then apply appropriate theoretical perspectives to case studies, or your own professional contexts, to explore implications for the development of more equitable practice and global citizens.

 Key Issues in Managing Diversity, Disability and Special Educational Needs (SEN)

-This unit examines issues of exclusion and marginalisation, disability and difference, race and culture.
-It focuses on critical issues for equity and diversity rather than on particular categories of special educational need.
-An emphasis is placed on understanding different perspectives (sociological, psychological, medical, educational, rights-based etc), on locating oneself in the debates and on implications for policy and practice.
-Students are introduced to a variety of issues for analysis and exploration from a range of contexts as well as drawing on specialist/discrete fields of knowledge such as autism, specific learning difficulties, social emotional mental health.
-In this way, the unit enables students to articulate and explore wider questions pertinent to theory, policy and/or practice in the field of inclusion, disability and SEN: how can education promote greater equity in an increasingly diverse society?
+You'll analysis and explore a range of contexts as well as drawing on specialist and discrete fields of knowledge such as autism, specific learning difficulties, social emotional mental health.
+This way, we aim to enable you to articulate and explore wider questions relating to theory, policy and practice in the field of inclusion, disability and SEN. For example, how can education promote greater equity in an increasingly diverse society?
 What does inclusion mean in an age of austerity and Globalization?
 How should we understand the complexities of inclusive education in a rapidly changing world?
-Drawing from such fields as critical pedagogy, disability studies and multicultural education, the unit explores critical theory and research and examines a range of alternative approaches to promoting social justice in education.
-Students are encouraged to pursue their own areas of interest using analysis, reflection and evaluation, students will undertake a presentation and report on an issue of their choice.
+You'll draw from fields as critical pedagogy, disability studies and multicultural education.
+You'll explore critical theory and research, and examine a range of alternative approaches to promoting social justice in education.

-Participants will negotiate an appropriate area of study and demonstrate how this will enable them to meet unit learning outcomes and the ways in which it fits with the award area and their own learning.
+You'll negotiate an appropriate area of study and demonstrate how this will enable you to meet unit learning outcomes, how it fits with your award area, and your own learning and experiences.

-The student will carefully consider and agree with the unit leader the approach to be adopted, carry out the agreed programme of work to support the agreed output, and reflect on the process of independent study.
+You'll carefully consider and agree with your unit leader which approach you will adopt.
+You'll outline how you'll carry out the agreed work to support the agreed output, and how you'll reflect on the process of independent study.

-This unit involves a significant (practice-based) independent study which critically addresses current knowledge in the field as defined by the students’ award and developed within the context of engagement with a practice setting and/or practitioners.
+This unit involves significant, practice-based, independent study.
+Here, you'll critically address current knowledge in your award area, and develop context of engagement with a practice setting.

-Students should note that access to particular practice settings cannot be guaranteed and that access to settings for most activities normally also requires DBS clearance.
-Students should plan well ahead of the unit and with the supporting tutor to ensure that DBS clearance can be achieved in time and where this is needed.
+Please note that access to particular practice settings cannot be guaranteed and that access to settings for most activities normally also requires DBS clearance.
+You'll be required to plan well ahead of the unit and with your supporting tutor to ensure that DBS clearance can be achieved in time, where this is needed.

 Collaborative Research Project

-This unit aims to provide students with the practical and analytical skills needed to embark upon collaborative research.
-It is assumed that students will already have a grounding in theory and methodology and in the process of research design.
-This unit will thus allow students to apply it to a real-world research context.
-Students will work in small groups of 3-4 students through the process of research on a ‘real-life’ issue/problem, clarifying research questions and perspectives, deciding on a methodological approach, selecting data collection and data analysis methods, carrying out the project, writing up and dissemination.
-Throughout the unit, students will be expected to critically engage with the political and ethical implications of generating research knowledge (as well as practical challenges and constraints including word limits, and research issues arising from working together) and the ways in which theory informs practice as students develop research literacy.
+You'll work in small groups of 3-4 students and, to research a ‘real-life’ issue or problem.
+Collaboratively, you'll clarify research questions and perspectives, decide on a methodological approach, and select data collection and data analysis methods to carrying out the project, write up and disseminate findings.
+Throughout the unit, you'll be expected to critically engage with the political and ethical implications of generating research knowledge, as well as practical challenges and constraints including word limits, and research issues arising from working together.
+You'll analyse the ways in which theory informs practice as you develop your understanding research literacy.